-Because ARM strives to serve the largest number of people, user requests for change are most effective if the buy-in and support of a larger group of facility users is obtained.
+Because ARM strives to serve the largest number of people, user requests for change are most effective if the buy-in and support of a larger group of ARM users is obtained.

 ARM prioritizes new needs identified by the ARM’s user community.
 Requests for change can happen in many ways.
 Start by communicating ideas to the most appropriate ARM advisory or support group and working with them to develop the idea to positively impact the largest number of users.

 Instrument mentors often work on the implementation of new instruments.
 Mike Ritsche leads the process for bringing new instruments into ARM.

 Data services, ranging from computing resources to resources for reading, writing, displaying, and manipulating ARM data are available through the ARM Data Center, managed by ARM Data Services Manager Giri Prakash.

 LASSO—the LES ARM Symbiotic Simulation and Observation workflow—is laying the groundwork to produce routine large-eddy simulation (LES) modeling at the ARM Southern Great Plains (SGP) atmospheric observatory.
 Community input is being sought by LASSO Principal Investigator William Gustafson.